BYU vs. Idaho State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- BYU and its opponents have gone over the current 53-point total in four of nine games (44.4%) this season.
+- BYU's games this season have gone over 53 points four of nine times.

 - In 42.9% of Idaho State's games this season (3/7), the teams combined to score more than Saturday's total of 53.